7ep/demo/docs/BDD.md

 Let's start by adding the methods.
 They would look something like this:

+    @Override
     public void returnBook(long id, Date returnDate) {
-        CheckUtils.checkIntParamPositive(id);
-        final SqlData sqlData = new SqlData(
+        CheckUtils.IntParameterMustBePositive(id);
+        executeUpdateTemplate(
                 "Updates the loan so that it has a return date, which clarifies that it is available for borrowing", "UPDATE library.loan l " +
                         "SET return_date = ? " +
-                "WHERE l.book = ?;");
+                        "WHERE l.book = ?;", returnDate, id);
-        sqlData.addParameter(returnDate, Date.class);
-        sqlData.addParameter(id, Long.class);
-        executeUpdateTemplate(sqlData);
     }

+    @Override
-    public boolean isBookAvailable(long id) {
+    public Optional<Boolean> isBookAvailable(long id) {
-        CheckUtils.checkIntParamPositive(id);
+        CheckUtils.IntParameterMustBePositive(id);
-        Function<ResultSet, Boolean> extractor = throwingFunctionWrapper((rs) -> {
+        Function<ResultSet, Optional<Boolean>> extractor = throwingFunctionWrapper((rs) -> {
             if (rs.next()) {
                 final long countOfLoans = rs.getLong(1);
                 if (countOfLoans == 0) {
-                    return true;
+                    return Optional.of(true);
                 } else if (countOfLoans == 1) {
-                    return false;
+                    return Optional.of(false);
                 } else {
                     throw new SqlRuntimeException(
                             "More than one loan for a book was found - this should be impossible");
                 }
             } else {
-                return false;
+                return Optional.empty();
             }
         });

-        final SqlData sqlData =
-                new SqlData(
+        return runQuery(new SqlData<>(
                 "determine if a book is available for checkout by its id", "SELECT COUNT(*) from library.loan l " + "WHERE l.book = ?
-AND l.RETURN_DATE IS NULL", extractor);
+AND l.RETURN_DATE IS NULL", extractor, id));
-        sqlData.addParameter(id, Long.class);
-        return runQuery(sqlData);
     }

-The migration script would look like this:

-resources/db.migration/V3__Add_Return_date_to_loan.sql

-        ALTER TABLE library.loan ADD COLUMN RETURN_DATE date;
+Note that we learned here for "isBookAvailable" it was necessary to provide an Optional of Boolean.
+The reason for this is because our tool for communicating with the database requires us to always wrap our results in an Optional.
+In this framework, an empty Optional will be returned if we get nothing from our SQL query.
+That shouldn't happen in valid cases - it should only be 0 (no loans found) or 1 (one loan of the book).
+We have to update the interface like this:

+    Optional<Boolean> isBookAvailable(long id);

-Running the persistence test now works!
+and the test like this:

-This would be a good point to commit.

-        git commit -m "persistence TDD underway"

-A quick word about TDD and other beneficial development strategies - don't be dogmatic.
-Use them as much as you can to be disciplined about your work, because they help you attain high quality results.
-But don't slavishly adhere to practices that are inordinately painful or slow.
-In the case of developing this database code, we're using TDD, but the pacing and some techniques are a bit different because of the nature of the thing we're building.

-The persistence code we developed seemed to arrive fully formed out of thin air, but that's not exactly so.
-In fact, we are basing this code very much on similar code in that same file.
-We are also using some development patterns that have been in use on this project a while.
-Inevitably when you begin work on a project, these kinds of patterns are part of its ecosystem.

-In any case, what I'm trying to convey is that we developed this code a bit differently than the previous one, in the following ways:
-    1) The previous code used mocks, but this code calls to other classes
-    2) The previous code is slowly built up, but this one seemed to arrive fully formed
-    3) We needed to play in the SQL console to better understand how the database would behave

-Even so, we are still adhering, as much as possible, to the tenets of test-driven development, and will continue to do so, as you will see.
-Let's add an edge case to make this more solid:

-    @Test
-    public void testShouldNotBeAvailableIfBookNotRegistered() {
-        pl.cleanAndMigrateDatabase();

-        boolean isAvailable = pl.isBookAvailable(DEFAULT_BOOK.id);

-        Assert.assertFalse(isAvailable);
-    }

-This tests the code we wrote to assert availability.
-This test will fail, which leads us to the realization that our SQL code doesn't care if the book doesn't exist.
-We need to change our SQL code to care about that also.
-The best way to do this is to play around in the database console with some SQL.
-In the console, paste this SQL, which is the current SQL script from isBookAvailable:

-        SELECT COUNT(*) from library.loan l
-        WHERE l.book = 1 AND l.RETURN_DATE IS NULL

-When we run that, it doesn't fail.
-It simply indicates a count of 0.
-This isn't what we expected.
-However, what this makes us realize is that we need to alter our expectations a bit.
-A common adage in this field is that one of the two hard problems in computer science is naming things.

-We need to rename our method.
-It doesn't really tell us if a book is available - it only tells us that the book isn't actively loaned out.
-The persistence layer is kind of a simpleton layer - it doesn't have a lot of smarts, it just checks the data for what we ask.
-Anything related to smarts will be done in the layer above.

-Let's rename isBookAvailable to isBookLoanedOut, with a disclaimer in its documentation that it needs further validation to ensure that the book is actually registered.
-Also, we'll make an adjustment - it will return true if the count of loans is 1:

-    /**
-     * This is a simple method - it only checks if the id given
-     * is found on a loan having no return date.
-It may well
-     * be that the book isn't even registered!
-You need to check
-     * that separately.
-     * @param bookId the id of the book we want to check.
-     * @return true if one outstanding loan was found, false
-     *         if no outstanding loans, an error will be thrown
-     *         if there are multiple outstanding loans.
-     */
-    public boolean isBookLoanedOut(long bookId) {
-        CheckUtils.checkIntParamPositive(bookId);
-        Function<ResultSet, Boolean> extractor = throwingFunctionWrapper((rs) -> {
-            if (rs.next()) {
-                final long countOfLoans = rs.getLong(1);
-                if (countOfLoans == 0) {
-                    return false;
-                } else if (countOfLoans == 1) {
-                    return true;
-                } else {
-                    throw new SqlRuntimeException(
-      "More than one loan for a book was found - this should be impossible");
-                }
-            } else {
-                return false;
-            }
-        });

-        final SqlData sqlData =
-                new SqlData(
-                        "get a borrower's name by their id", "SELECT COUNT(*) from library.loan l " + "WHERE l.book = ?
-AND l.RETURN_DATE IS NULL",
-                        extractor);
-        sqlData.addParameter(bookId, Long.class);
-        return runQuery(sqlData);
-    }

-This will cause us to change our tests:

     @Test